 COMMERCIAL AREA

-The Sullivan’s Island commercial district runs along Middle Street, from Station 22½ to just beyond Station 20½.
-The commercial district creates a unique community center for Sullivan’s Island residents.
-The area is best known for its quaint sense of a low-key sea-side village.
+There is only one commercial node on Sullivan’s Island; the commercial district is small area, comprised of only eighteen parcels that run along Middle Street, between Station 22½ to just beyond Station 20½.
+The commercial district abuts the Town’s showcase park, Stith Park, and the Town Hall complex, creating a unique and walkable community center for Sullivan’s Island residents and visitors.
+While the commercial district is a bustling area with lots of pedestrian and vehicular activity, it isstill best known for its quaint and low-key sea-side village vibe.

 NATURAL AND SCENIC AREAS